unicode-org/rust-discuss/README.md

 For discussion of i18n in Rust.

-This discussion board is sponsored by the [OmnICU-SC](https://github.com/unicode-org/omnicu) of the ICU-TC as part of the Unicode Consortium.
+This project is now chartered as [unicode-org/icu4x](https://github.com/unicode-org/icu4x).